dany1061/3os.org/docs/markdownCheatSheet/welcome.md

 ---
-description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs.. examples and simple usage
+description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs. examples and simple usage
 ---

-# Welcome To Markdown Cheat Sheet <small>For MkDocs</small>
+# Markdown Cheat Sheet For MkDocs With Material Theme

 ## What's Markdown